emirik0l/floristry/README.md

 ## Current Features

-When two vanilla flowers are nearby and one gets pollinated by a bee, there's a chance for them to spread.
+When two vanilla flowers are close to each other and one gets pollinated by a bee, there's a chance for them to breed and spread.
 In some cases, they might mutate into a new flower entirely.

-Tier 1 flowers (decorative only):
+Tier 1 flowers (decorative and dye only):

 - Rose Bush + Wither Rose = Wither Bush
+- Sunflower + Open Eyeblossom = Moonflower
 - Cornflower + (Any Red Flower) = Hermit Purple
+- Lily of the Valley + (Any Tulip) = Bubblebud
+- Torchflower + Orange Tulip = Brandflower
-- Sunflower + Open Eyeblossom = Moonflower
+- Rose Bush + Blue Orchid = False Rose

 Planned for the future: